Skip to main content

 Phone: One format.
 (555) 123-4567 vs 555-123-4567.
 Pick one.

 Document this in a brand guide.
-Every time you create or update a listing, reference it.
+Every time corporate, a regional manager, or a franchisee creates or updates a listing, reference it.

 Ongoing maintenance